Published on October 21st, 2014 | by Ruben0

 Amontillado 51-1a is almost too cheap for such an old wine

 Together with the Palo Cortado Capuchino, Oloroso Sibarita and Pedro Ximénez Venerable, this Amontillado 51-1a is part the V.O.R.S. series by Bodegas Osborne.
 These four soleras were started by the legendary Bodegas Domecq, which fell victim to the sherry crisis in the late 2000’s and was sold off by its owner Beam Global.
-Now they’re owned by Osborne and released in practically the same form.
+Since 2008 they’re owned by Osborne and released in practically the same form.

 Nowadays these wines are more about prestige than about profit.
 You could argue a 60 years old wine deserves a much higher price tag, but there is a small audience for this type of wine and Osborne has an even higher-end range of sherries from its own soleras (e.g. the Amontillado Solera AOS), which means the old Domecq wines are still very reasonably priced.
 They are among the bargains of the D.O.
 Jerez-Xérès-Sherry.